2021 SH-DH

 Links: CV, Personal Website

-Britta Glennon is an Assistant Professor of Management at the Wharton School.
+Britta Glennon is an Assistant Professor of Management at the Wharton School and a Faculty Research Fellow at the National Bureau of Economic Research.
 She received a Ph.D. in Public Policy and Management at Carnegie Mellon University, and previously received a M.P.P in Public Policy from the University of Chicago and a B.A. in Economics and East Asian Studies from Cornell University.

 Exequiel Hernandez, Britta Glennon, Francisco Morales, Seth Carnahan (2024), Does Employing Skilled Immigrants Enhance Competitive Performance?
 Evidence from European Football Clubs, Management Science.